Boys’ Name Joe Gets Its Own Holiday

 Contributing to Joe’s ubiquitous flavor is the enduring popularity of the name and its most common full form, Joseph.
 Joseph has always been in the US Top 20, dipping to its lowest point ever at #23 in the most recent year counted, 2018.
 It’s the seventh most popular name of all time in the US.
 We all know somebody named Joe — probably more than one.

 Joe combines the best of modern simplicity and ancient roots.
-The modern Joseph derives from the Hebrew Yosef and the Greek and Latin Ioseph, meaning “he will increase.”
+Its parent name Joseph derives from the Hebrew Yosef via the Greek and Latin Ioseph, meaning “he will increase.”
 Joseph is featured in the Bible three times over, in both the Old and New Testaments.

 The Old Testament Joseph was the eleventh and favorite son of Jacob, exiled by his jealous brothers to Egypt, where he became an advisor to the pharaoh.
 The best-known New Testament Joseph was, of course, the carpenter husband of the Virgin Mary, but Joseph of Arimathea was a wealthy disciple who had Jesus buried in his own tomb.

-Feminine variations include the lovely Josephine and the more obscure Josepha and Josette.
+Feminine versions include the lovely Josephine and the more obscure Josepha and Josette.
 While Joanna and Joanne have often been used to honor ancestral Josephs, and can be shortened to Jo, they actually derive from John.